grumpyclimber/construction/article.md

 df = scrape_replies(df)
 ```

 That's it, we've extracted all the raw data we wanted from Dataquest's websites.
 In the next post, we'll focus on cleaning and analyzing this data using natural language processing techniques.
 We'll try to find the most common patterns in the content of projects feedback.
-But before you go, here's a few things to think about:
+But before you go, here are a few things to think about:

 ## Things to consider:
 **Scraping tool**